 WASHINGTON, D.C. – Facebook CEO Mark Zuckerberg survived 10 hours of questions, this time at the hands of first-year Georgetown medical student Savannah Hilton as she struggled to piece together a complete medical history for the first time.

 “Does your grandfather have hypertension?”
-Hilton asked, her face not peaking up from her Medfools note sheet.
+Hilton asked, her face not peeking up from her Medfools note sheet.
 “If not, how about your great grandfather, did he have hypertension?”
 Surprisingly, these were the first questions Hilton asked of Zuckerberg.
 In fact, she didn’t even introduce herself; she just started firing away.

 “Sorry,” Hilton interrupted, “I forgot to ask you: What brought you to the hospital today?”